opsani/skopos-sample-app/README.md

 ### Run deploy
-Either from the GUI or from CLI:
+Either from the GUI or from CLI.
+The initial deploy may take a few minutes since container images will need to be downloaded.

 ```
 ~/bin/sks-ctl start -bind my-ip-or-host:8090